On Sample-Efficient Generalized Planning via Learned Transition Models: Introduction

 For clarity, we refer to methods that directly predict actions (e.g., modeling $p(\pi \mid \Pi)$ or $\pi_\theta(a_t \mid s_t,g)$) as \emph{action-centric} learning, and to methods that predict successor states via $\mathcal{T}_\theta(s_t,g)$ as \emph{state-centric} learning.
 This usage is distinct from heuristic-based state-space learning in existing GP taxonomies \cite{chen2025l4p_tutorial} and serves only to distinguish transition-model learning from direct action modeling.

 A central challenge in learning $\mathcal{T}_\theta$ for GP is size invariance: the description of a state in $S$ scales with the number of objects.
 To address this, we systematically evaluate multiple fixed-dimensional state representations, including fixed-size factored encodings and Weisfeiler--Leman (WL) graph embeddings \cite{chen2024return}.
 WL embeddings map variable-sized relational states to fixed-length structural feature vectors, enabling compact models such as LSTMs \cite{hochreiter1997long} and XGBoost \cite{chen2016xgboost} to generalize from small to large problem instances.
 We empirically show that relational WL features are critical for size-invariant and sample-efficient generalization.
-Our contributions, thus, are \begin{enumerate*}[label=(\roman*)] \item a transition-model-based formulation of generalized planning via goal-conditioned successor-state prediction; \item a systematic evaluation of state representations for size-invariant and sample-efficient generalization; and \item an empirical demonstration that compact models achieve competitive GP performance with orders of magnitude fewer parameters and training instances than Transformer-based planners. \end{enumerate*}
+Our contributions, thus, are

+\begin{enumerate}[label=(\roman*)] \item a transition-model-based formulation of generalized planning via goal-conditioned successor-state prediction; \item a systematic evaluation of state representations for size-invariant and sample-efficient generalization; and \item an empirical demonstration that compact models achieve competitive GP performance with orders of magnitude fewer parameters and training instances than Transformer-based planners. \end{enumerate}